erelsop/obrowse/README.md

 Before installing `obrowse`, ensure you have the following prerequisites:

-- **WSL2 (Windows Subsystem for Linux 2):** `obrowse` is primarily designed for use within a WSL2 environment, but will likely function as expected in any Unix-like environment.
+- **Linux Environment:** `obrowse` is designed for Linux environments.
+It may work in other Unix-like systems including WSL2, but Linux is the primary target platform.
 - **Node.js:** Node.js is required to run the `obrowse` CLI tool.
 If you haven't already installed Node.js, you can download and install it from the [Node.js official website](https://nodejs.org/).

 ### Installation Steps